 - Governance.
 The FGSA shall be governed by an Executive Committee, which shall establish the policies and have responsibility for the affairs of the Forum.

 - Composition.
-The Executive Committee shall consist of the Officers of the Forum, the most recent Past Chair, the Forum Councillor or Council Advisor, and four Members-at-Large, elected to staggered two-year terms.
+The Executive Committee shall consist of the Officers of the Forum, the most recent Past Chair, the Forum Councilor, and four Members-at-Large, elected to staggered two-year terms.

 - Executive Committee Meetings.
 The Executive Committee shall meet at least once a year.
-A majority of voting members, including at least two Officers, shall constitute a quorum.
+A majority of Executive Committee members, including at least two Officers, shall constitute a quorum.

 - Officers.
 The Officers of the Forum shall be a Chair, a Chair-Elect, a Secretary, and a Treasurer, and an International Student Affairs Officer, all of whom must be members of the Forum.

 - Duties of the Chair.
 The Chair shall have overall responsibility for the affairs of the Forum and shall preside at all meetings of the Executive Committee at which his or her attendance is possible.
-The Chair shall prepare the agenda of Executive Committee meetings.
+The Chair shall, with the Secretary, prepare the agenda of Executive Committee meetings.

 - Duties of the Chair-Elect.
 The Chair-Elect shall serve as the Chair of the Program Committee.
 In addition, the Chair-Elect shall assume the duties of the Chair whenever the Chair is unable to perform them.

 - Duties of the Secretary.
 The Secretary shall maintain the records of the Forum including minutes of Executive Committee meetings.
-The Secretary shall distribute the minutes to each member of the Executive Committee and the Forum Webmaster within six weeks after each meeting; The Secretary shall work with the Webmaster to insure that the minutes are posted on the Forum Website within eight weeks.
+The Secretary shall distribute the minutes to each member of the Executive Committee, the Society Corporate Secretary, and the Forum Webmaster within six weeks after each meeting; The Secretary shall work with the Webmaster to ensure that the minutes are posted on the Forum website within eight weeks.
 The Secretary shall notify the Chair of matters requiring Executive Committee action.
-The Secretary shall arrange for announcing, distributing, receiving and counting the annual election ballots from the membership, and for informing the APS Executive Officer, candidates, and Forum membership of election results.
+The Secretary shall arrange for announcing, distributing, receiving and counting the annual election ballots from the membership, and for informing the Society Corporate Secretary, candidates, and Forum membership of election results.

 - Duties of the Treasurer.
 The Treasurer shall have responsibility for all funds in the custody of or placed at the disposal of the FGSA and shall, with the approval of the Chair, authorize disbursements from these funds for FGSA expenses.
-The Treasurer shall present a financial report and an annual budget at the meeting of the Executive Committee
+The Treasurer shall present a financial report and an annual budget at the meeting of the Executive Committee.

 - Duties of the Past Chair.
 The Past Chair shall serve as the Chair of the Nominating Committee.

-- Duties of the Forum Councillor or Council Advisor.
-The Forum Councillor or Council Advisor shall serve as a liaison between the Council and the Executive Committee of the Forum.
-Following each Council meeting, the Forum Councillor or Council Advisor shall report to the Executive Committee of the Forum regarding actions taken by the Council that affect the status and operations of the Forum.
+- Duties of the Forum Councilor.
+The Forum Councilor shall serve as a liaison between the Council and the Executive Committee of the Forum.
+Following each Council meeting, the Forum Councilor shall report to the Executive Committee of the Forum regarding actions taken by the Council that affect the status and operations of the Forum.

-ARTICLE VII - ELECTION AND TENURE OF THE OFFICERS, EXECUTIVE COMMITTEE MEMBERS, AND FORUM COUNCILLOR OR COUNCIL ADVISOR
+ARTICLE VII - ELECTION AND TENURE OF THE OFFICERS, EXECUTIVE COMMITTEE MEMBERS, AND FORUM COUNCILOR

 - Qualifications.
-Officers, the Forum Councillor or Council Advisor, and Members-at-Large, must be members of the Forum for at least six months prior to nomination.
+Officers, the Forum Councilor, and Members-at-Large, must be members of the Forum for at least six months prior to nomination.
 Officers and Members-at-Large shall not hold an elected office in another APS unit for the duration of their elected term, with the exception of the Chair during their term as Past-Chair.

-- Nomination and election of the Chair-Elect, Secretary, Treasurer, Forum Councillor or Council Advisor and Members-at-Large of the Executive Committee.
-Each year the Nominating Committee shall select at least two candidates for the office of Chair-Elect, four candidates for the two openings for Member-at-Large, and at least two candidates for Councillor or Council Advisor during the final year of the term of the current Councillor or Council Advisor.
-The Nominating Committee shall also nominate two candidates for the office of Secretary or Treasurer during the final year of the term of the current officer.
+- Nomination and Election of the Chair-Elect, Secretary, Treasurer, Forum Councilor and Members-at-Large of the Executive Committee.
+Each year the Nominating Committee shall select at least two candidates for the office of Chair-Elect, four candidates for the two openings for Member-at-Large, and at least two candidates for Councilor during the final year of the term of the current Councilor.
+The Nominating Committee shall also nominate two candidates for the office of Secretary, Treasurer or ISA Officer during the final year of the term of the current officer.
 The Nominating Committee shall consult with the Chair before nominating any candidate for a consecutive term.
 In the event that the current Secretary is nominated for a consecutive term, the Executive Committee shall appoint responsibility of election administration (see 3.
 Balloting, below) to either the Treasurer of Past Chair, to avoid conflict of interest.

 - Balloting.
-The Chair-Elect, Secretary, Treasurer, Forum Councillor or Council Advisor, and Members-At-Large shall be elected by mail or electronic ballot by the Forum membership.
+The Chair-Elect, Secretary, Treasurer, Forum Councilor, International Student Affairs Officer , and Members-At-Large shall be elected by mail or electronic ballot by the Forum membership.
 Election notification and voting procedures shall be sent to all members by the election administration.
 Voting shall be open for a minimum of two weeks.
-All votes should be cast and counted by the Secretary by December 1.
-In the event of a tie, the current members of the Executive Committee shall determine the winner by ballot, conducted by email.
-The Chair shall not vote except in the case of a tie in the Executive Committee ballot.
+All votes should be cast and counted by December 1.
+In the event of a tie, the current members of the Executive Committee shall determine the winner by ballot.

 - Official Year.
 The Official Year of the Forum shall coincide with the Calendar Year.

-- The Nominating Committee.
-The Nominating Committee shall be chaired by the Past Chair of the Forum and shall also include four members of the Forum appointed by the Chair to staggered two-year terms, and one member appointed to a one-year term by the APS Council.
-The Forum Chair shall contact the Society Executive Officer for the identity of this member.
+- Nominating Committee.
+The Nominating Committee shall be chaired by the Past Chair of the Forum and shall also include four members of the Forum appointed by the Chair to staggered two-year terms, and one member appointed to a one-year term by the Society Chief Executive Office.
+The Forum Chair shall contact the Society Corporate Secretary for the identity of this member.
 The Nominating Committee shall solicit suggestions from the membership of qualified members from which to select a slate of candidates for elected positions.
 The Nominating Committee shall also advise the Forum Chair and the Society Corporate Secretary on suitable candidates for Society offices and committees.

 - Program Committee.
-The Program Committee shall consist of the Chair-Elect and four members appointed by the Forum Chair to staggered two-year terms. , The Chair-Elect shall serve as the Chair of the Program Committee.
+The Program Committee shall consist of the Chair-Elect and four members appointed by the Forum Chair to staggered two-year terms.
+The Chair-Elect shall serve as the Chair of the Program Committee.
 The Program Committee shall assist in arranging sessions including symposia of invited and contributed papers sponsored by the Forum at meetings of the Society.
 The Program Committee shall cooperate with the Society Director of Meetings and the Program Committee of any other unit of the Society that is interested in sponsoring sessions or symposia in areas of interest to the Forum.
 The Program Committee shall attempt to find a forum representative to act as a local coordinator for events.

 - International Student Affairs Committee.
 The International Student Affairs Committee shall consist of four members appointed by the Forum Chair to staggered two-year terms.
 The ISA Committee shall assist the ISA Officer as the principal point of contact between the Forum and similar organizations in countries outside the United States.
 The Committee shall act as a student advocacy group for international student issues to the American Physical Society, in coordination with the APS Chief Government Affairs Officer and the APS Director of International Affairs.

-- The Webmaster.
-The Executive Committee shall appoint a Webmaster to a two-year term.
-The Webmaster shall be responsible for keeping the Forum website up-to-date and for posting the minutes of the Executive Committee in a timely fashion.
+- Forum Webmaster.
+The Executive Committee shall appoint a Webmaster to a twoyear term.
+The Webmaster shall be responsible for keeping the Forum website upto- date and for posting the minutes of the Executive Committee in a timely fashion.

 ARTICLE IX - AMENDMENT OF BYLAWS

-Proposals for amendments to these bylaws may be made by the Council, by the Society Governance Committee, by the Forum Executive Committee or by petition to the Forum Chair signed by not fewer than ten percent of the members of the Forum.
-If a proposed amendment originates within the Forum, it must be reviewed by the Society's Governance Committee and approved by Council before further action is taken.
-Following Council approval, the Secretary shall distribute copies of the proposed amendment to all members of the Forum not less than four weeks prior to the Annual Meeting, and opportunity for discussion of the amendment shall be given during the Annual Meeting.
-Voting on the proposed amendment shall be carried out by mail or electronic ballot as specified by the Secretary, providing that every member is given the opportunity to cast a ballot.
+Proposals for amendments to these bylaws may be made by the Council, by the Society Governance Committee, by the Forum Executive Committee or by petition to the Forum Chair signed by not fewer than five percent of the members of the Forum.
+However an amendment is initiated, it must be reviewed by the Society's Governance Committee and approved by Council before further action is taken.
+Following Council approval, the Secretary shall distribute copies of the proposed amendment to all members of the Forum Voting on the proposed amendment shall be carried out by mail or electronic ballot as specified by the Secretary.
 The adoption of an amendment shall require the affirmative vote of not less than two thirds of the members voting.
-The amendment shall become effective on the first day of January, following the approval by the vote of the membership.
+The amendment shall become effective on the first day of the month following ratification by the Forum membership.